With Miss Carney

 This Autumn term out topic is Autumn at School.
 Please visit this class page each week to find out what we are doing in class and how to help your child with their Home Learning.

 Please make sure you have registered for School Ping to receive all school letters and our class newsletter.

 Important Notice: The following pages contain links to websites that we feel are supportive to the curriculum and safe but it must be noted that the contents of the websites are out of our control.
 Therefore, we recommend that parents check them before allowing children unsupervised access.
 Remember to stay safe online!

-Children should read a book at home with an adult EVERY day and regularly practise the sounds and words on the sounds and word mats – use either the paper copies stored in book bags or click on the red Phonics Page link below to find phase 2 and 3 phonics/word mats.
+Also all children should regularly practice the phonic (letter) sounds and words on the sounds and word mats – access these by clicking on the red Phonics Page link below to find phase 2 phonics/word mats.

 Visit this website for free access to thousands of online books.
 Try the monster counting book and see what else you discover!